 Metratron’s cube contains all the five platonic shapes which were considered to be the building blocks of creation.
 Metatron has been regarded as sacred for millions of years.
 It derived its name from Metraton, the angel who guards God’s throne in Judaism.

-Sacred geometry is also used in jewelry because of the sacred, spiritual and nature powers of these shapes.
+Sacred geometry jewelry is the use of sacred, spiritual and nature powers of these shapes.
 We can find pendants, necklaces, earrings and collars representing geometric art.

 You can see here the most important jewelry, handmade with special properties.